Back to news

 Score: 8.3/10

 OpenHuman is the most ambitious personal AI project we've tried this year.
 The 118+ integrations and the local-first design are the real draws, and both deliver.
-The catch is that this is early-beta software, the published builds sit in the v0.5x range, not anything resembling a 2.x release, and the setup work plus the learning curve put it out of reach for anyone who just wants to pay a flat fee and forget about it.
+The catch is that this is early-beta software, the published builds sit in the v0.5x range, not anything resembling a 2.x release (opens in a new tab), and the setup work plus the learning curve put it out of reach for anyone who just wants to pay a flat fee and forget about it.
 For technical users who want an assistant that knows their whole working context, it's worth the effort.
 (The score is our editorial call, not a measured figure.)

 Analysis